-Before 16 years, I had two high risk exposure with sex workers and the risk was condom break in both situations.
-After three months from my last exposure I did ELISA test for HIV 1 and 2.
+Before 16 years, I had two high-risk exposure with sex workers, and the risk was condom break in both situations.
+After three months from my last exposure, I did an ELISA test for HIV 1 and 2.
 It came back negative.
-Again, I did the same mistake after one year, condom break with a sex worker.
-Then after five years I did HIV test ELISA 1 and 2 and it came back negative.
-I was about to get married that time.
-I did not believe the results because my brain keeps telling me maybe the last laboratory did not do a good job or maybe the one who is working in the laboratory did not know how to perform the test.
-They convinced me it as negative and I do not have the virus.
+Again, after one year, I made the same mistake of condom break with a sex worker.
+Then after five years, I did HIV test ELISA 1 and 2, and it came back negative.
+I was about to get married at that time.
+I did not believe the results because my brain kept telling me that maybe the last laboratory did not do a good job or that the one working in the laboratory did not know how to perform the test.
+They convinced me it was negative, and I do not have the virus.
 I did my best to believe it and move on in my life.
-I got married and when my wife got pregnant, she did the HIV test in her first and third trimester during her pregnancy and it came back negative.
-My questions are, is preforming ELISA test hard or easy?
+I got married, and when my wife got pregnant, she did the HIV test in her first and third trimester during her pregnancy, and it came back negative.
+My questions are, is performing the ELISA test hard or easy?
 I do not know what ELISA generation it was.
 Should I believe and trust the laboratory?
-Is it possible that it has been more than 13 years from my first high risk exposure and I am still in a good health?
+Is it possible that it has been more than 13 years since my first high-risk exposure, and I am still in good health?
 Can my wife get HIV from me?
 Please explain.